-The day opportunity I have gives the family a break and I get to do something I enjoy with a group of similarly aged people with similar needs.
+The day opportunity I have gives the family a break and the user gets to do something they enjoy with a group of similarly aged people with similar needs.

 I really like the staff and other clients at my day centre.
 I feel happy and safe there.